adri326/just-the-code/README.md

 ### Note on `\"`

-If your languages uses `"` for strings, then simply adding `\"` to the blacklist is not going to be enough:
+If your languages uses `"` for strings and allows one to escape quotation marks within strings by typing `\"`, then simply adding `\"` to the blacklist is not going to be enough:
 `"\\"` will parse incorrectly, since `\"` will be seen as an escaped quotation mark.

-To fix that, blacklist tokens are implemented to be mutually exclusive: two blacklist tokens cannot overlap when matched on a string.
+To fix that, blacklist tokens are implemented to be mutually exclusive: two blacklist tokens cannot overlap.
-This means that if you also add `\\` to the blacklist, then `"\\"` will parse correctly:
+This means that if you also add `\\` to the blacklist, then `"\\"` will now parse correctly:
-`\\` will be seen as one blacklist token, and `\"` won't be interpreted as an escaped quotation mark.
+`\\` will be seen as one blacklist token, blocking `\"` from being interpreted as an escaped quotation mark.

 ## Known issues

-The performance of `ripgrep` also severaly drops when adding `--pre`, since ripgrep essentially needs to `fork()` once for each file searched.
+The performance of `ripgrep` severely drops when adding `--pre`, since ripgrep essentially needs to `fork()` once for each file searched.
 It might be possible in the future to integrate `just-the-code` directly within `ripgrep`, so that everything can be done within the same process.